Skip to main content

 • The mentor teacher should assist the teacher candidate in planning a long-range program in accordance with the curriculum and the previous experiences of the pupils.

 • The mentor teacher and the teacher candidate should agree on the period(s) or activities for which the teacher candidate will assume responsibility.
-The mentor teacher and the teacher candidate should meet with the college supervisor to discuss these plans and all written requirements as well.
+The mentor teacher and the teacher candidate should meet with the university supervisor to discuss these plans and all written requirements as well.

 • The teacher candidate’s first and second weeks of the experience should facilitate a smooth transition when the teacher candidate eventually assumes certain phases of teaching.

-• The teacher candidate is expected to continue to report to the assigned school until the last day of the student teaching session as prescribed by the SUNY Cortland Student Teaching Calendar.
+• The teacher candidate is expected to continue to report to the assigned school until the last day of the student teaching session as prescribed by the SUNY Cortland Student Teaching Calendar

 Part III - Teacher Candidate Dispositions and Evaluation of Teacher Candidate Performance